 Curriculum: None

 Essentials for Writing is designed to introduce students to fundamental elements of the writing process.
 It is ideal for students who need to establish and hone writing skills before they jump into a more intense writing class with less specific feedback, like Introduction to Writing.
 In Essentials for Writing A, students will explore a variety of fiction and non-fiction writing styles, with an emphasis on organization, sentence structure, paragraph formation, editing, and revising.
-Over the course of the year, a variety of essays, articles, poetry, and short stories will be written.
+Over the course of the year, a variety of essays, short stories, and poetry will be written, in addition to a research project and participation in NANO WRIMO (National Novel Writing Month).

 Cost: $95 per semester